Nitinsatyagedda/Doing-multiple-tasks-on-dataset/README.md

 # Tasks
 Task 1: Machine Learning - Clustering
 Objective: Use a clustering technique to extract patterns or segregate data into groups.

 User Story: Users should be able to provide a data point (a row) and the program should identify the cluster to which the given data point belongs and explain why.

 Hint: Use any clustering algorithm such as K-means, DBSCAN, or hierarchical clustering.

 Task 2: Machine Learning - Classification
 Objective: Train classification model(s) on the training dataset and test the algorithm on the test dataset.
 Share the predicted target values for evaluation.

-Train multiple classification algorithms (e.g., logistic regression, decision trees, random forests, SVM).
+Train multiple classification algorithms (e.g., logistic regression, random forests, SVM).

 Share the target values for each algorithm.

 Provide the training accuracy and explain the choice of algorithms.

 Task 3: Python Data Aggregation
 Objective: Use the provided raw data to derive specific metrics.

 Calculate the total duration for each "inside" and "outside" activity on a date-wise basis.

 Calculate the date-wise number of "picking" and "placing" activities.

 Sample output is provided in the output sheet.

 Task 4: Basic Streamlit